Like what you hear?

 Your first step is to determine which pieces of data you want, and what format you want them in.
-While taking a "kitchen sink" approach, storing every measurement or piece of metadata you get is a safe option for future-proofing, the trade-off is that you’ll be store much more data.
+While taking a "kitchen sink" approach, storing every measurement or piece of metadata you get is a safe option for future-proofing, the trade-off is that you’ll be storing much more data.
 If storage space is a concern, think critically about what you think you will actually need and then filter the data accordingly.

 You can also consider a change of data type: would a boolean or integer work better than a string (e.g. "True" or "False")?
 If a piece of data will only take on a relatively small subset of values, mapping it first to an enumerated data type may be worthwhile.
 Look at the likely ranges numeric data will occupy: could you scale them to make use of more compact representations, such a single-precision instead of double-precision, or 8-bit integers instead of 16?

 When working in limited space environments, or with a huge amount of data, no amount of filtering or data type conversions may help.
 Human-readable text-based formats, like CSV or JSON, will generally require more space than binary formats, like Parquet.
 Some file formats, like HDF5, Avro, and Parquet, allow for compression of the data, although the degree of compression they provide will often depend on the type and nature of the data being stored.
 Some benchmarking with representative sample data may be necessary to determine which format provides the best compression ratio.
 Additionally, some file formats can be split (like Avro), meaning that they can easily be broken into smaller files even when compression is applied.